I have always loved words. Ever since I can remember I have devoured books. Novels, nonfiction, anything I could get my hands on.

 And so, that’s what this is.
 A place for me to share the ways God has gifted me, within a culture that can be hostile to these gifts.

-In the same way that changing her name didn’t make Esther less Jewish, having the discretion to not shout from the rooftops that I am being passed over doesn’t make me less of a woman.
+In the same way that changing her name didn’t make Esther less Jewish, less a part of Gods call on her life, having the discretion to not shout from the rooftops that I am being passed over doesn’t make me less of a woman.
 Actually, I will learn from her example and allow God his timing in making truth known.
 This is the first step toward the time He is calling me to with my gift for words, only He knows where it will end.

 And who knows whether you have not come to the kingdom for such a time as this?
 Esther 4:14